-Status of Children in Maryland 2014-2019
+Status of Children in Maryland 2020

-Since 2016, data to measure progress has been collected in Child Well-Being Scorecards (with data for previous years added to the Scorecard as well) that are accessible on the Office's website
+Since 2016, data to measure progress has been collected in Child Well-Being Scorecards (with data for previous years added to the Scorecard as well) which are accessible online with current information on the well-being of Maryland's children and families.
+Data is updated in the Scorecard as it is available throughout the year.
+For certain Indicators, such as "Low Birth Weight," data is available for many years, allowing comparison across decades.

-The indicator links in the chart above will open new pages that include graphs, trend information, and narrative descriptions of the indicator that will provide an explanation of the numbers and a description of what the State is doing to improve that outcome.
+The Indicator links in the chart above will open new pages, when selected, that include graphs, trend information, and narrative descriptions of the Indicator that explains the numbers and provides insight on the State's efforts to improve that outcome.
 Indicators are also viewable in a printable PDF format.
-These can be accessed using the drop down menu at the top right-hand side of the graph and selecting the "PDF" link.
+These can be accessed using the drop down menu at the top right-hand side of the graph and by selecting the "PDF" link.

-In addition, jurisdiction-level data and information can be found by following the jurisdiction links located on the left of this webpage.
-Each jurisdiction has its own page that not only shows local data for the indicators but also provides information on each of the programs in that jurisdiction that are funded by the Children's Cabinet Interagency Fund through the Local Management Board.
+In addition, jurisdiction-level data and information can be found by following the jurisdiction links located on the left-hand side of this webpage.
+Each jurisdiction has its own page that not only shows local data for the Indicators but also provides information on each of the programs in that jurisdiction that are funded by the Children's Cabinet Interagency Fund through the Local Management Board.